sahithyandev/s2/src/content/docs/program-construction/04-java-basics.md

   of different data structures.
 - `List`, `Queue`, `Set` interfaces extends `Collection` to specific data structures
-- [ArrayList](/program-construction/array-list/) is a dynamic array implementation (automatically grows and shrinks in size as required)
+- [ArrayList](/program-construction/array-list/) is a dynamic array
+  implementation
 - `PriorityQueue` is an implementation of `Queue`
 - `HashSet` is an implementation of `Set`
 - `Map` is a similar interface to `Collection`.
 Allows access to items by